Maaaaru/MarkRun/README.md

 # What is this

-This tool scans files for the presence of dangerous functions that can cause XSS.

-# Why React-XSS-Scanner?

 This is a tool that extracts and executes code from a given markdown file

 # Instalation